Invendi92/Charron-s-States/StoryTelling.md

 Narrator: Well, this feel familiar doesn't it?

 Narrator: There must be something new about this place

-[Gets out of the new forest]

-Narrator: X

 [Is in the damp underground]